Pimlical Android Help

 Command Bar

-The command bar is a new feature in V-2.x that can be optionally displayed in all views.
+The command bar provides quick access to commands that can be optionally displayed in all views.
 By default, the command bar is displayed, but you can hide it by setting the preference ShowCommandBar to false.

 The default settings for the command bar are: